davidzhangbj/cursor-extension/README.md

 2. Type and select the command:
    - Type "Remove Seekdb Docs"
-   - Select the `Remove Seekdb Docs from .cursor/rules` command
+   - Select the `Remove Seekdb Docs` command

 3. The documentation will be removed from:
    - `.cursor/rules/seekdb-docs` directory